Learn About the Impact of the Program from LEAP Grads:

 - willing and able to invest the required time and energy to complete the course program

-Applications are now closed.
-Please contact LEAP Director Natasha Dresner
+Applications for the 2023 cohort of LEAP are now closed.
+Please contact Natasha Dresner

-if you want to learn more about the program.
+if you are interested in learning more about future cohorts of the program.

-The training will be delivered in 3 two-day sessions with calls and video conferences in between.
+The training will be delivered in 2 two-day in-person retreats and 1 online retreat with calls and video conferences in between.

 The curriculum will be delivered by topic specialists, peers, and the LEAP program director.
 The sessions will utilize various learning and facilitative models and techniques.
 Much of the time will be spent practicing the tools we learn and using each other to hone the skills we acquire.
 Homework will be given to continue practicing between the sessions.
 The program is built around the following curriculum: